 According to SCRS, complexity was one of the top three reasons why a site will decline a study.
 In other words, sites aren't looking to conduct trials for just any sponsor.
-The question is, do sponsors truly know what drives this complexity or what else sites may be looking for?
+The question is, do sponsors truly know what drives this complexity or what else sites may be looking for, including the quality of the sponsor site relationship and site engagement?

 We aimed to answer this question in our DPHARM 2025 session, The Final Rose: Love at First Site!